am-2112/image-library/README.md

 This library will also contain helper classes such as ones to parse zlib streams

 ## Available formats:
-*PNG being worked on (107/175 images displaying appropriate results)
+*PNG being worked on (107/175 test images displaying appropriate results)

 ## How to Use:
 The generic interface for image encoders/decoders can be found at interface/image-stream-interface.h